Skip to main content

 Because cocker spaniels have long, luscious hair, regular grooming is a key to their beauty, health, and happiness.
 If you don’t let the hair on your dog’s ears get super long, his ears may not trap in as much moisture, dirt, or bacteria.
 Trimming the hair inside the ears, however, creates less space for unwanted particles to gather and fester.

 When your dog visits the groomer, they’re getting cleaned as well as trimmed.
 This cleaning is essential to ear health, too, since dogs often aren’t able to do it themselves.
-It’s a good idea to clean your pup’s ears at home as well, since they’re likely to need more frequent care than their coat.
+It’s a good idea to clean your pup’s ears at home as well as they’re likely to need more frequent care than their coat.

 Cleaning your dog’s ears